Dracaena Fragrans – That’s How It Got Its Name

 The fragrance of the flower spike lasts each evening for approximately 3 to 7 days.
 It may last longer indoors because it is protected from the elements.

-After some time, the flower stalk will eventually wither away.
+After some time, the corn plant flower stalk will eventually wither away.

 Dracaena Plant Care & Growing Requirements

 Dracaena fragrans are low-maintenance plants.
-They also make great indoor plants bearing green leaves and seasonal flowers.
+They also make great indoor plants bearing green leaves and seasonal corn plant flowers.

 Although they are easy to grow, you need to provide their basic needs for optimal health.

-As indoor houseplants dracaena fragrans should be placed in an area with filtered sun or partial shade with indirect sunlight if grown in a greenhouse.
+As indoor houseplants dracaena fragrans should be placed in an area with full sun, filtered sun, or partial shade with indirect sunlight if grown in a greenhouse.

 Too little light results in compromised growths and the disappearance of stripes on its crown of leaves.

-Plant them in well-drained soil.
+Plant the mass cane plant flower in well-drained soil.
 Loose potting soil or potting mix in larger pots for indoor plants can be bought almost anywhere.

 Moreover, avoid repotting, as these rootbound Dracaenas will likely bloom more than those recently repotted.

 Fragrans prefer warm temperatures between 65° – 78° degrees Fahrenheit.
-Keep Dracaena plants away from cold drafts.
+Keep Dracaena plants away from dry air and cold drafts.

 Leaving them dry for some time will result in brown leaf tips.
 Avoid watering with tap water that often contains fluoride and chlorine as they are sensitive to these elements.
 Dracaenas are also sensitive to Boron.